This is the third

 other parameters used for each figure.

-The hand-in deadline for this coursework is 12:00 on 3rd December.
-Hand in your report to
+The definitive hand-in deadline for this coursework is 12:00 (noon) on

 JJ or Tricia in the CS departmental office.
 Make sure you attach a